simonhmartin/tutorials/ABBA_BABA_whole_genome/README.md

 #### Workflow
 Starting with genotype data from multiple individuals, we first **infer allele frequencies** at each SNP.
 We then **compute the *D* statistic** and then use a **block jackknife** method to test for a significant deviation from the null expectation of *D*=0.
 Finally we **estimate *f* the 'admixture proportion'**.

-#### The hypotheses
+#### Data

 We will study multiple races from three species: *Heliconius melpomene*, *Heliconius timareta* and *Heliconius cydno*.
 These species have partially overlapping ranges and they are thought to hybridise where they occur in sympatry.
 Our sample set includes two pairs of sympatric races of *H. melpomene* and *H. cydno* from Panama and the western slopes of the Andes in Colombia.
 There are also two pairs of sympatric races of *H. melpomene* and H. timareta from the eastern slopes of the Andes in Colombia and Peru.
+Finally, there are two samples from an outgroup species *Heliconius numata*, which are necessary for performing the ABBA BABA analyses.

+All samples were sequenced using high-depth **whole-genome sequencing**, and genotypes have been called for each individual for each site in the genome using a standard pipeline.
+The data has been filtered to retain only **bi-allelic** single nucleotide polymorphisms (SNPs), and these have been further **thinned** to reduce the file size for this tutorial.

+#### Hypotheses

 We hypothesize that hybridisation between species in sympatry will lead to sharing of genetic variation between *H. cydno* and the **sympatric** races of *H. melpomene* from the west, and between *H. timareta* and the corresponding sympatric races of *H. melpomene* from the east of the Andes.
 There is also another race of *H. melpomene* from French Guiana that is **allopatric** from both *H. timareta* and *H. cydno*, which should have not experienced recent genetic exchange with either species and therefore serves as a control.
-Finally, there are two samples from an outgroup species *Heliconius numata*, which are necessary for performing the ABBA BABA analyses.

 In addition to testing for the presnece of introgression, we will test the hypothesis that some parts of teh genome experience more introgression than others.
 Specifically, we know that at least one locus on the Z sex chromosome causes sterility in hybrid females between these species, indicating an incompatibility between the autosomes of one species and the Z chromosome of the other.
 We therefore might expect reduced introgression on the Z chromosome compared to autosomes.